NJIT-WIS/midterm-portfolio-JJAMES24/README.md

  1. Created about.html file in docs
  2. Styled the page with already existing css classes as well as made a few more custom to the page

+ ## ISsue No.11
+   1. Created projects.html file in docs
+   2. Styled the page with already existing css classes as well as made a few more custom to the page